bartdegoede/python-searchengine/README.md

 ## Usage

-Run from the command line:
+Run from the command line (this program will exit afterwards):

 ```bash
 $ pip install -r requirements.txt